Reinachan/Steam-Screenshots-Sorter/README.md

 ### Run script

 Everything should be setup and ready to go now.
 Just open the folder you placed the script in, in a terminal and run `pipenv run python -m _main`.
 It doesn't matter if there's already images in the folder or if you drop new ones into it.
 If you want the script to stop running, click `ctrl + c`.

+## Planned

+In the future I want to simplify the setup/installation process, but for now, you'll have to do with installing stuff manually.

 ## Sponsor Me